moso/hyper-pocillo-controls/README.md

 # hyper-pocillo-controls
-Pretty Pocillo window controls for [hyper](https://github.com/zeit/hyper).
+Pretty Pocillo-themed window controls for [hyper](https://github.com/zeit/hyper).

 A plugin that makes the close, minimize and maximize buttons look like the [Pocillo GTK Theme](https://github.com/UbuntuBudgie/pocillo-gtk-theme) window controls.
 This plugin has been thoroughly tested in Ubuntu and Windows 10, and works with both `v1.4.8` (latest stable) and the `v2.0.0` canary versions.